-Most of my work is for sports telecasts in Pittsburgh (Pirates, Penguins, Pitt Panthers).
+Most of my work has been for sports telecasts in Pittsburgh (Pirates, Penguins, Pitt Panthers).
 From 1987 through 1993 I traveled with the Pirates, and after that I spent a lot of time on the road for Fox Sports Net national telecasts of baseball and Conference USA college football.
 There were many occasions when I took four flights in a week.
 But those Fox packages were discontinued in 2001.
 In the year and a half following 9/11, I made only five trips by air, which is fine with me.
-I've made no trips by air since 2007.
+I haven't been on an airplane since 2007.
 By now I've seen most of the country, and it's good to stay closer to home.
 As of 2020, I now consider myself retired.

 mother died in 1982 and my father in 1999, so I no longer have an

 "immediate family."
 I never really wanted children.

 As an only child several years younger than most of my cousins, I was not around children very much when I was young.
 I disliked childish behavior, even in myself; I felt that I ought to act like the grownups.
 Somewhat introverted, I could entertain myself.

 And that's the way I remain today, single, living by myself and preferring it that way, thank you.

 But I will allow you a glimpse of my life through this website!